kiboschool/course-programming-2/src/lessons/course-projects.md

 - 25% Midterm Project
 - 25% Final Project

-## Practice Exercises
+## Exercises

-Each week will include practice exercises to help you better understand programming.
-You are _strongly_ encouraged to complete the practice exercises each week.
+Some weeks will include exercises at the end to help you better understand programming.
+You will need to complete exercises, because they will count towards your score in the class.

-Practice exercises make up 10% of the course grade.
+Exercises make up 10% of the course grade.
 Exercises (or tasks) will contain assigned points beside them like this:

 <image src="../images/exercises.png" height="50%" width="70%" style="border:none, border-width: 0, border: 0; box-shadow: 0px 0px; margin-top:1em" />